nWODT-Cobalt/uxa/WIP/Communication Guidelines/Communication Guidelines.md

 boilerplate f(type of document):

-Eg for ~collaboration reference, esp when ppl come from different trades, orgs, etc.

-- Any prerequisite or context, including definition of terms of art
-- Overall goals and scope
 - Principles, expressed in a decision-supportive way (see SADMEME).
 Basically clarifying how will decisions be taken.
 Typically statements like “xx over yy over zz” or “xx is a goal, yy is a byproduct”
 - Technical guidance, expressed in a conformative way.
 Eg must/could/should format, do/don’t format, controlled list of values, etc.
 - Some thoughts about governance.
 Who does what, who’s checking what, who says things are good to go etc. What’s the contribution model past the initial effort, etc.